Diagnosis, prevention, treatment and cures

 Most chemotherapy drugs work inside the cancer cell, interfering with the various molecular mechanisms that cells use to divide, grow, and survive.
 Cancer cells undergo changes that give them the ability to divide and multiply very quickly, without control.
 This is how tumours form, and is what makes cancer cells so dangerous.
 Luckily, it also makes them very vulnerable to the effects of chemotherapy drugs.

-Sometimes two or more different chemotherapy drugs are given together in what is called combination chemotherapy.
-The goal is to hit cancer cells in as many different ways as possible, which can make it more difficult for cancer cells to adapt and survive after treatment.
+Sometimes two or more chemotherapy drugs are given together in what is called combination chemotherapy.
+The goal is to hit cancer cells in as many different ways as possible, to make it more difficult for cancer cells to adapt and survive after treatment.

 When is chemotherapy used in cancer?

-When chemotherapy is given as the primary treatment for cancer.
-The aim is to reduce the size of the tumour, or even sometimes completely cure the cancer.
+Induction therapy.
+When chemotherapy is used as the primary treatment for cancer.
+The aim is to reduce the size of the tumour or even completely cure the cancer.

-When chemotherapy is given in addition to another main treatment - after surgery or radiotherapy treatment for example.
-The aim is to destroy any cancer cells that have escaped initial treatment or spread away from the original area, and reduce the risk of cancer coming back.
+Adjuvant therapy.
+When chemotherapy is given in addition to another main treatment, like surgery or radiotherapy.
+The aim is to destroy any cancer cells that have escaped initial treatment, and reduce the risk of the cancer returning.

-Given before the main cancer treatment, which is usually surgery.
-The aim is to reduce the size of the tumour before the operation.
+Preoperative or neoadjuvant therapy.
+When cancer is given before the main cancer treatment, which is usually surgery.
+The aim is to reduce the size of the tumour before the operation, to improve the outcomes of the surgery.

 How is chemotherapy administered?